southwestmogrown/Section-2-Resources/Module-4-Resources/W11/D2/notes/README.md

 - For making changes to the DB STRUCTURE
 - Table names = PascalCased and Plural
   - Table: Users
-- Column name = snakeCased
+- Column name = camelCased
   - Column: firstName

 ---